 - Every additional one-star Yelp rating can cause an increase in the business’s revenue by as much as 9%.

 Can a person really be sued for leaving bad reviews?
 What types of things can land reviewers in legal hot water?
-And what should a business owner do when faced with the choice of taking a reviewer to court?
+And what should a business owner do when deciding to take a reviewer to court?

 Can you sue someone for an online review?